Maker-Management-Platform/docs/README.md

     restart: unless-stopped

 ```
+#### warning: this version breaks the previous configuration, you should backup your values and reinsert them in the UI

 ## FAQs

 ### How do I create a Thingiverse token?
 To get a Thingiverse token go to [Apps](https://www.thingiverse.com/apps/create) > Create an App
 Select "Web App" fill in any name & description, accept the policy, and click on "Create & Get App Key" at the top of the page.
-Use the "App Token" for the `THINGIVERSE_TOKEN` environment.
+Use the "App Token" for the `integrations -> thingiverse -> token` setting.

 ### How to I import my huge collection to the platform?